CrazyForks/giant-log-viewer/doc/technical/encoding-aware-random-access-text.md

 The reader delegates text decoding to `TextFileCodec`.
 UTF-8 and UTF-16 live in separate codec implementations so future encodings can be added without putting byte-boundary rules back into `GiantFileReader`.

 UTF-8 reads expand to valid 1-4 byte character boundaries.
 This includes emoji and other non-BMP characters encoded as 4 bytes.
+The UTF-8 codec may still advance by `KOTLIN_CHARS_PER_SURROGATE_PAIR` while walking a Kotlin `String`, because JVM/Kotlin strings are indexed by UTF-16 code units even when the file encoding is UTF-8.

-UTF-16 reads align to 2-byte code units and expand around surrogate pairs so high/low surrogate pairs are not split.
+UTF-16 reads align to `UTF16_CODE_UNIT_BYTES` boundaries and expand around surrogate pairs so high/low surrogate pairs are not split. `encodedLength()` for UTF-16 is therefore `text.length * UTF16_CODE_UNIT_BYTES`.

+Encoding constants are named in `TextEncodingConstants.kt`.
+Keep byte-size constants (`UTF16_CODE_UNIT_BYTES`, `UTF8_MAX_BYTES_PER_CODE_POINT`) separate from in-memory string-index constants (`KOTLIN_CHARS_PER_SURROGATE_PAIR`).

+`GiantFileReader` requires `blockSize >= MIN_BLOCK_SIZE`, currently the same as the BOM probe size.
+This keeps block/cache assumptions out of the "tiny block" edge case while preserving bounded random access for realistic block sizes.

 Invalid byte sequences are currently left to the JVM charset decoder replacement behavior.
 Do not add silent whole-file validation in this path.